 In order to obtain the support of the Imperial Japanese army for the 'Mi' (ii), the Imperial Japanese navy agreed to support the army’s 'Al' invasion of the USA through the Aleutian islands of Attu and Kiska ('Aq' and 'Aob'), part of the organised incorporated Alaska Territory.
 The Japanese army occupied these two islands to place the Japanese home islands outside the range of US land-based bombers in Alaska.
 Similarly, most Americans feared that the occupied islands would be used as bases for Japanese bombers to attack strategic targets and population centers along the USA’s western coast.
 The Japanese 'Al' operation removed yet more ships that could otherwise have augmented the force striking at Midway.
 Whereas many earlier historical accounts consider the 'Al' to have been a feint to draw divert US forces away from the central Pacific, the original Japanese battle plan indicates that 'Al' was intended to be launched simultaneously with the attack on Midway, but a one-day delay in the departure of Nagumo’s task force resulted in 'Al' beginning one day before the Midway attack.

 To do battle with an opponent expected to muster four or five carriers, Nimitz, the commander-in-chief of the Pacific Fleet and Pacific Ocean Areas, needed every available flightdeck.
-He already had Vice Admiral William F. Halsey’s task force, centred on the carriers Enterprise and Hornet at hand, though Halsey was stricken with severe dermatitis and had to be replaced by Spruance, Halsey’s escort commander.
+He already had at hand Vice Admiral William F. Halsey’s task force, centred on the carriers Enterprise and Hornet, though Halsey was stricken with severe dermatitis and had to be replaced by Spruance, Halsey’s escort commander.
 Nimitz also hurriedly recalled Fletcher’s task force, including the carrier Yorktown, from the South-West Pacific Area.

 On Midway, by 4 June the US Navy had stationed four squadrons of Consolidated PBY twin-engined flying boats (31 boats in total) for long-range reconnaissance duties, and six brand-new Grumman TBF Avenger single-engined torpedo bombers from Hornet's VT-8.
-One the island, the US Marine Corps stationed 19 Douglas SBD Dauntless single-engined dive-bomber, seven Grumman F4F-3 Wildcat single-engined fighter, 17 Vought SB2U Vindicator single-engined dive-bomber and 21 Brewster F2A Buffalo single-engined fighter aircraft.
+On the island, the US Marine Corps stationed 19 Douglas SBD Dauntless single-engined dive-bombers, seven Grumman F4F-3 Wildcat single-engined fighters, 17 Vought SB2U Vindicator single-engined dive-bombers and 21 Brewster F2A Buffalo single-engined fighters.
 The USAAF contributed a squadron of 17 Boeing B-17 Flying Fortress four-engined heavy bombers and four Martin B-26 Marauder twin-engined medium bombers equipped with torpedoes.
 In total, therefore, Midway’s air arsenal comprised 126 aircraft.
 Although the F2A and SB2U machines were already obsolete, they were the only aircraft of their types available to the US Marine Corps at this time.

 During the 'Battle of the Coral Sea' one month earlier, the Japanese light carrier Shoho had been sunk, while the fleet carrier Shokaku had been severely damaged by three bomb hits and was in dry dock for months of repair.
 Although the fleet carrier Zuikaku escaped the battle undamaged, she had lost almost half her air group, and was in port in Kure awaiting replacement aircraft and pilots.
 That there were none immediately available was the result of the failure of the Imperial Japanese navy’s crew training programme, which was already revealing signs of being unable to replace losses.
 Instructors from the Yokosuka Air Corps were therefore used in an effort to make up the shortfall.